 Driving in bad weather, especially in snow and on ice, is risky due to more ' stop time' required, poor visibility, poor traction and the increased unpredictability of other drivers on the road.

-The job of a trucker becomes increasingly challenging, when handling a semi truck, trailer and load in foul weather.
+The job of a trucker becomes increasingly challenging, when handling a tractor trailer and load in foul winter weather.

-VIDEO: HOW TO CLIMB AND DESCEND A SLIPPERY GRADE IN A TRACTOR TRAILER: DRIVING IN SNOW
+HOW TO CLIMB AND DESCEND A SLIPPERY GRADE IN A TRACTOR TRAILER

 Slow down - At fault accidents are mostly due to